 Valuation Analysis Checklist of Ultramarine & Pigments Ltd:

 - Price to Sales ratio (P/S ratio): 1.8

 - Dividend Yield (DY): 2.50%

 - Chemical sector expected to be upbeat

-- 50+ year old company, well-known name in the sector
+- More than 50 years old company, a well-known name in the sector

 - Products used in basic laundry detergents

 - Consistent dividend payer (ref fig below)